hotrockdev/tixel/README.md

 is a placeholder for the POS system the order management module is part of.
 My strategy was to leverage the Laravel Idea plugin to quickly generate Eloquent models, migration and factories for Orders and the items associated with an order.
 In a production capacity it's assumed that an order could consist of multiple items, however for the sake of this demo each Order consists of only one item, a pizza which has 4 possible states: ordered, started, cooking, completed.
+To view the orders and change the status of the pizzas, use navigation menu to visit the Pizza Status page.

 All pizzas start in the "ordered" state.
 Once the pizzaiolo begins the status is changed to "started".
 Once a pizza is placed into the oven the status is updated to "cooking" and once the pizza is fully cooked, the status can be changed